F A Qs

 I don't like camping - what are the alternatives?

 The first thing to say is that our campsite is right by the arena, not miles away like some festivals!
-It is also always clean and well looked after and there are showers available.
+It is also always clean and well looked after and there are showers and electric hook-ups available.
 But we know that not everyone likes camping, and many of our regular attendees stay at places nearby.
-As an example, Alwalton Travelodge is right on the edge of the Showground site and there are more nearby, plus AirBnB and guests houses in the area.
+There are numerous hotels nearby, plus AirBnB and guests houses in the area.
 Note: we don't have any particular relationship with any of these.

 Will I have to choose between bands?